alessandrocandolini/dotfiles-public/README.md

 Personal dotfiles managed via `git` and `stow`.

-I use these files on MACOS, some of them are portable to linux, but not all.
+I use these config files on MACOS, some of them might be portable to linux, but not all.

 See [bashrc.md](bashrc.md), [vimrc.md](vimrc.md), and [nix.md](nix.md) for more details about those specific dotfiles.